zalo/zalo.github.io/_posts/2019-2-12-inverse-kinematics.md

 ### CCDIK

-At its core, the algorithm is very simple:
+At its core, the algorithm is very simple
 ```
 foreach joint in joints {
   // Point the effector towards the goal